-The following outlines the procedure for seeking a refund when a taxpayer believes he has overpaid the deed recording fee with respect to a particular deed.
-The new deed recording fee requires that each deed have a notation placed upon it by the Clerk of Court or the Register of Deeds (“ROD”).
-This notation must include the date the deed was filed, the fee collected, and any other information the county may require.
+The new deed recording fee requires that each deed have a notation placed upon it by the Clerk of Court or the Register of Deeds (ROD).
+The notation must include the date the deed was filed, the fee collected, and any other information the county may require.
 The notation must state “Exempt” if the transaction falls within one of the exemptions provided under Code Section 12-24-40.

-- The taxpayer should then forward the original deed, the original affidavit and the notation verification letter or form to the Department of Revenue.
+- The taxpayer should then forward a certified copy of the deed and affidavit and the notation verification letter or form to the Department of Revenue.
 The taxpayer should also include a cover letter requesting the refund and containing all the information required by Code Section 12-60-470.
-(See the attached copy of Code Section 12-60-470.)
-All refund requests for deed recording fees should be mailed to:SC Department of Revenue

 P.O.
 Box 125